zcapgem/expedia-challenge/README.md

 ====================================================================
 Challenge
 ----------

+Our SEO specialists want a simple tool to edit a set of header elements on a web page.
+By header elements we mean the title and the description and keywords metadata.
+You can read more about them here http://www.w3schools.com/html/html_head.asp

+The challenge is two folds:

-Build a simple standalone SEO content editing application.
+1. Build a simple standalone SEO content editing application
+2. Create a test suite in Junit that covers the main scenarios and few edge cases

 Constraints
 ------------
 * Java based console application